-Where to find public art in London this summer 2024
+Where to find public art in London right now

 Summer in London offers the perfect opportunity to delve into the city's fantastic public art trails.
 With the resurgence of public art programmes at The Southbank Centre, alongside the public art trail associated with Chelsea and Kensington Art Week, as well as permanent fixtures like The Line in East London and the last opportunity to view sculptures from the 12th edition of Sculptures in the City, there's plenty to explore.
 Here's our guide on when and where to experience free public art in London this summer.